The Many Realms Of Zulip

 section needed to have a server_name

-didn't just kind of took over everything else.
-Finally
+set.
+Anything that didn't just kind of took over everything else.

 One Last Zulip Config